 AR400 is a heat treated alloy with hardness about 370-470 Brinell.
 This would be ok for Magnum handguns or any cowboy shooting, pistol, rifle and shotgun.
 This is not suitable for high powered rifle.

 T520 or AR500 or Armor plate is a heat treated alloy with hardness about 470-521 Brinell.
-This is the best steel for targets that I know of.
+This is the best steel targets for shooting that I know of.
 This will handle .308 ball ammo at 150 yards or .223 at 200 yards with minimal damage.
 (Steel Jacketed, Steel Core or Armor Piercing Ammo may damage the steel.
 Copper Jacketed Lead bullets are recommended for rifle use.).
 For more detail on recommended shooting distances, click here.

 All Steel will warp when you shoot it.
 The softer A36 steel will cave in or become concave.
 The harder steels will become convex because you are stretching the surface when you hit it.
 It is important to use both sides of the target so it will move back and forth and stay relatively flat.
 Because of this stretching, if you weld on the back of a target it will always crack off eventually.
 We never weld on the target plates themselves.
 All of our targets bolt on so you may turn them around and use both sides.
 The bolts we use are grade 5 heat treated carriage bolts.
 These have rounded low profile heads to minimize any chance of lead spatter coming off of the bolt head.

 All of our steel is “weldable” using low hydrogen or wire processes.
 However, if you weld on them you will soften the steel around the weld including the other side of the plate.
 This may cause increased damage to the target and a safety hazard from splash back.
 Once again, we never weld on the target plates.